Monday, February 11, 2008

 Here's a picture of my house:

 Oh, so all those messages?
-Ten of them were from Callie and Sienn. :) Made my month.
-The rest of them were a smorgasbord of work, friends, and drunk dials, mostly from Ernie (don't think I've mentioned him yet, but he's a geologist from Coruscant...he goes out in the Jundland Wastes and collects rock and soil samples to try and figure out the history of this place).
+Three each were from Callie and Sienn. :) Made my month.
+The rest of them were a smorgasbord of work, friends, and drunk dials, mostly from Ernie (don't think I've mentioned him yet, but he's a geologist from Coruscant...he goes out in the Jundland Wastes and collects rock and soil samples to try and figure out the history of this place, hopefully to find out what the planet was like before it was a massive desert).

 I've just now been sitting here for the last 30 minutes trying to think of what else to share with you, but I've been coming up empty.
 I'm going down to the Traveler.
 Maybe I'll have something else to say later.
 Sienn is calling tonight, so at least I have something to look forward to. :)